Our Favorite Trader Joe’s Snacks for a Low-Cost New Year’s Eve Spread

 Hit up the beloved grocery store for memorable party snacks and treats that don’t cost a ton

-Rest assured, you don’t need to spend a ton to set out a tasty party spread–and you don’t need to spend a ton of time prepping hors d’oeuvres and mini desserts, either.
-For its mastery of unusual snacks for reasonable prices, we looked to cult favorite grocery store Trader Joe’s to score affordable yet super-delicious bites.
+Rest assured, you don’t need to spend a ton to set up a tasty spread–and you don’t need to spend a ton of time prepping hors d’oeuvres and mini desserts, either.
+For its mastery of unusual snacks for reasonable prices, we looked to cult-favorite grocery store Trader Joe’s to score affordable yet super-delicious bites.

 Nuts about Rosemary Mix ($6.99).
 For fans of sweet-meets-savory, this party snack features a greatest hits parade of nuts that are roasted and tossed in salt and rosemary.
 The herb flavoring is subtle, so it won’t overpower guests’ taste buds.

-Pistachio Pomegranate Crisps ($3.99).
+Pumpkin Cranberry Crisps ($3.99).
 Sure, you can serve water crackers with your cheese board (yawn)–or you can serve these crisps that oh-so-perfectly walk the line between cracker and cookie.
-We love the pistachio-pomegranate combo for their holiday palette, but these crisps come in another delightful Mediterranean flavor pairing of olive and fig.
+We love the pumpkin-cranberry combo for their holiday palette.

 Mozzarella Rolloni ($9.99).
 Mozzarella sticks get a grownup treatment: each slice of cheese is wrapped in Italian prosciutto or spicy salami.
 This proves you don’t have to spring for fancy fromages and salumi to provide a crowd-pleaser.